hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

-windowrule = noblur, ^(firefox)$ # disables blur for firefox windowrule = move cursor -50% -50%, ^(kitty)$ # moves kitty to the center of the cursor windowrulev2 = bordercolor rgb(FF0000) rgb(880808), fullscreen:1 # set bordercolor to red if window is fullscreen windowrulev2 = bordercolor rgb(FFFF00), title:^(.*Hyprland.*)$ # set bordercolor to yellow when title contains Hyprland
-windowrule = opacity 1.0 override 0.5 override 0.8 override, ^(kitty)$ # set opacity to 1.0 active, 0.5 inactive and 0.8 fullscreen for kitty
+windowrule = noblur, ^(firefox)$ # disables blur for firefox windowrule = move cursor -50% -50%, ^(kitty)$ # moves kitty to the center of the cursor windowrulev2 = bordercolor rgb(FF0000) rgb(880808), fullscreen:1 # set bordercolor to red if window is fullscreen windowrulev2 = bordercolor rgb(00FF00), fullscreenstate:* 1 # set bordercolor to green if window's client fullscreen state is 1(maximize) (internal state can be anything) windowrulev2 = bordercolor rgb(FFFF00), title:^(.*Hyprland.*)$ # set bordercolor to yellow when title contains Hyprland windowrule = opacity 1.0 override 0.5 override 0.8 override, ^(kitty)$ # set opacity to 1.0 active, 0.5 inactive and 0.8 fullscreen for kitty
 windowrule = rounding 10, ^(kitty)$ # set rounding to 10 for kitty